 Back when it was “suntan lotion” instead of “sunscreen” the numbers on the bottles designed to let us have our sun and keep from burning were 4 or 6.
 Then came 15 as people grew more concerned with skin cancer than perfecting their tans.
 Now you can pick up sunscreen with a sun protection factor (SPF) of 75 or even 100.
 Do you get more than three times as much protection with a 100 SPF sunscreen than with 30?

-The math doesn’t work that way, explains Michelle Bichchau Nguyen, MD, MPH, a dermatologist who is Director of Dermatologic Surgery at Tufts Medical Center.
+The math doesn’t work that way.
 Because SPF 30 already blocks 97 percent of the sun’s rays, there isn’t much room for improvement with higher SPFs.
 That’s why the American Academy of Dermatology recommends SPF 30 or higher.
 And a higher SPF doesn’t mean the sunscreen works longer.

-To protect against skin cancer and premature aging of the skin, Dr. Nguyen recommends the following:
+To protect against skin cancer and premature aging of the skin, we recommend: